sanniv0/VeriFact-AI/README.md

 ## Usage

-The Fire_VeriFact AI application is deployed and live on Appwrite Sites.
+The VeriFact AI application is deployed and live on Appwrite Sites.
 You can access it directly via the following URL:

 [Live Application](https://verifact-ai.appwrite.network)